Carlosokumu/TradeShare/README.md

 and much more.The app automatically updates  each clients account data according to contributions made to the main account(trader's account).

 ### Account Creation
+Before a user can be able to monitor a traders account or make any contributions,an account needs to be created.Authentication is completely handled by tradex api.
+This is how the splash,sign in and sign up screens are designed respectively: